macloo/python-beginners/week02/modular-code/README.md

 ## Pseudo code

+It can be very helpful to start your program problem-solving by writing [pseudo code](https://www.youtube.com/watch?v=4G0EYfrrDT8), like this:

 1. Get a random number.
 2. Ask player to guess it.
 3. Check if guess was right.